 However, a parrot can change its mind about a person as quickly as humans do.
 Parrots can have a favorite person for years and then suddenly warm up to another person.

 They can meet someone new and completely ignore the person who used to be their favorite.
 Although this doesn’t happen often, it happens with friendly species, like budgies and cockatiels.

-If it seems like you’re no longer your parrot’s favorite person, it doesn’t mean that your parrot no longer loves you.
-Its priorities have shifted, and it’s now focusing all its attention on another person, but the bond you have is still there.
+If it seems like you’re no longer your parrot’s favorite person, it doesn’t mean your parrot no longer loves you.
+Its priorities have shifted, so it focuses on another person, but the bond you have remains.